 What is a glossary and how do I use it?

-The glossary feature allows you to specify translations for words and phrases.
+The glossary feature allows you to specify translations for words and short phrases.
 Each glossary consists of one or more glossary entries with the term in your source language (source text) and your preferred translation (target text).

 Some subscription plans allow you to create multiple glossaries.